elbeardmorez/nixTools/history/README.md

     -c [COUNT], --count [COUNT]  : read last COUNT history entries (default: 10)
     -s. --silent  : disable info messages
+    -nfl. --no-filter-last  : don't attempt to filter lsst commands (e.g. the call to this script)

   TARGET  : is a file to append commands to